-Located in Covington, Ohio, Stillwater Skilled Nursing and Rehabilitation is the lone nursing home we found in this city.
-We awarded it an overall grade of C, which is a middle of the pack score.
-Based on our assessment, this nursing home likely wouldn't be a bad choice.
-The best part of this nursing home's profile was its stellar inspection grade.
+Stillwater Skilled Nursing and Rehabilitation is an average-sized nursing home in Covington, Ohio.
+We gave it an overall grade of B-, which is a middle of the pack score.
+Based on our assessment, this facility has some redeeming qualities.
+The best part of this facility's report card is its stellar inspection reports.
 Inspection reports are discussed in the next paragraph.

 Stillwater Skilled Nursing and Rehabilitation

 - Nursing Home

 Get pricing and details on Covington senior living options.Get Pricing

 - Accepts Medicare 1